hannahlawrence/blog-autoregressive-tokenization/_posts/2026-04-27-autoregressive-tokenization.md

     How can one apply sequential models to non-sequential (e.g. non-language) data?
 (Note that we will use “autoregressive model” and “sequential model” interchangeably.)
 </div>

-Despite this apparent mismatch between modeling assumption and data structure, autoregressive (AR) models have been repeatedly applied in such non-lingual settings <d-cite key="Antunes2024"></d-cite>.
+Despite this apparent mismatch between modeling assumption and data structure, autoregressive (AR) models have been repeatedly applied in such non-lingual settings <d-cite key="gregor2015draw"></d-cite>.
 There are good reasons: AR models offer variable-length generation, precise likelihoods, flexible conditioning, and step-by-step controllability (Wang et al., 2024; Chen et al., 2024).
 Moreover, from a practical perspective, autoregressive models have been engineered and scaled to perfection, with well-established scaling laws, training recipes, and ready-to-use open source libraries.

 This blog post explores the emerging landscape of techniques for turning non-sequential data into discrete 1D sequences, which autoregressive models can effectively process.
 It is intended for a diverse audience, including anyone who wishes to design machine learning systems for non-sequential data (images, molecules, point clouds, etc).

 We start with a primer on autoregressive modeling, including tokenization and positional encodings.
 Readers familiar with these concepts already should skip ahead to the following section, which defines “non-sequential data”.
 We then categorize recent research into two distinct kinds of approaches: **model-level methods**, which optimize the generation order for a fixed set of tokens, and **tokenization-level methods**, which redesign the discrete input representation itself to align with a sequential prior.
 In the case of tokenization-level methods, we highlight the inherent tradeoff between compressibility and modelability.
 Although these methods often originate in different communities and target different modalities, they are instances of the same underlying challenge.
 Our aim is to draw out these connections, map the shared structure across approaches, and sketch a broader landscape of possibilities for modeling non-sequential data with sequential architectures.

-# Primer on Autoregressive Modeling
+# Primer: Autoregressive Modeling

 From the early days of recursive neural networks to the current transformer revolution, **Autoregressive Models (ARMs)** have emerged as a central paradigm for sequence-based generative modeling.
 By treating data as a series of discrete tokens (drawn from some finite vocabulary) and modeling their joint distribution through next-token prediction, machine learning systems achieve strong performance on tasks ranging from fluent text generation to complex program synthesis (Chen et. al., 2021; OpenAI, 2024).